February 29, 2020 10 min read

 As for the frequency, you may try to use this method regularly like Eric Spoto himself does.
 However, many lifters include it once every week or two, interchangeable with other bench press variations.
 It is a useful tool to break a plateau, too.

-There is no difference in execution.
+When using dumbbells there is no difference in how you perform the exercise.
 You will stop at the bottom and pause for a second.
-The only difference is that you press dumbbells instead of a barbell.
-That can change some of the ways you work your muscle groups, without equal weight distribution.
+However, when using dumbbells instead of a barbell, it can change some of the ways you work your muscle groups, without equal weight distribution.
 At the same time, it will help you identify imbalances or weak points on either side.
 When using dumbbells, be careful not to drop them down to your side after you're done.
 This is dangerous to your rotator cuff and to the people around you!